GoogleChrome/web.dev/content/fast/use-imagemin-to-compress-images/codelab-imagemin-gulp.md

 - Click the **Tools** button.
 - Then click the **Console** button.
-- In the console, run Gulp to compress your images:
+- Run Gulp to compress your images by typing the following command into the
+console:

 <pre class="devsite-terminal devsite-click-to-copy">
 gulp